Water-rich sub-Neptunes and rocky super Earths around different Stars: Radii shaped by Volatile Partitioning, Formation, and Evolution: Methods

 \paragraph{\textbf{Fractionation}} The structure and initialization of the Fractionation model is equal to the Mixed model explained above.
 The difference lies in loosening the assumption that the gas is perfectly mixed also in the photoevaporative wind.
 Instead, an analytic prescription \citep{Hunten1987,Zahnle1986,Zahnle1990} detailed in Appendix \ref{app:fractionation} (optimistic estimate)\footnote{We use the analytic estimates from Appendix \ref{app:fractionation} and the expressions for $\dot{M}_{\rm H_2O}$ there instead of the output from the tables of \citet{Johnstone2020} (Sect. \ref{sec:photoevap}) for its broader applicability.} is used to determine the metallicity in the photoevaporative mass loss $Z_{\rm loss} = \frac{\dot{M}_{\rm H_2O}}{\dot{M}_{\rm H/He} + \dot{M}_{\rm H_2O}}\leq Z_{\rm env}$.
 Consequently, this also implies that $Z_{\rm env}$ can evolve, that is, increase, over time.

 \paragraph{\textbf{Water Sequestration}} A novelty in evolutionary calculations is the here presented Water Sequestration model.
-Instead of mixing the accreted volatile species (treated as water) mass $M_{\rm vol}$ only within the envelope, we maximize the amount of water sequestered in the deep interior by assuming a molten magma ocean.
+Instead of mixing the accreted volatile species (treated as water) mass $M_{\rm vol}$ only within the envelope, we maximize the amount of water sequestered in the deep interior by assuming the presence of a molten magma ocean during the whole evolution of the planet.
 In that case, some amount of volatiles $M_{\rm vol,magma}$ can dissolve into the magma and $M_{\rm vol, core}$ can even dissolve into the metallic core based on the calculations in \citet{Luo2024} \citep[see also][]{Dorn2021}.
 The envelope volatile mass at the start of our long-term evolution phase is then only $M_{\rm vol, env} = M_{\rm vol} - M_{\rm vol, magma} - M_{\rm vol, core}$ and the envelope metallicity $Z_{\rm env, ini} = M_{\rm vol, env}/(M_{\rm vol, env} + M_{\rm H/He})$.
 The rationale of the model is to provide an upper limit for the mass of volatile species, treated as water, which could be removed from the envelope mass budget.
 This has implications for the evolution of the planetary envelope.
+To provide this upper limit of the effect, we assume a completely molten mantle (see discussion in Sect. \ref{sec:sequestration_discussion}) which can incorporate orders of magnitude more volatile mass compared to a solid mantle \citep{Shah2021}.

 The partitioning of water between the mantle and surface water layers is modeled using a modified version of Henry’s law which relates the water mass fraction in the magma $M_{\rm vol, magma}/(M_{\rm vol, magma} + M_{\rm Rock})$ to the pressure at the bottom of the gaseous envelope $P_{\rm B}$ (see \citet{Dorn2021} for details).